mk-fg/fgtk/README.rst

 paths before query there, so decided to patch around that frustrating issue one day.

+patch-nspawn-ids_
+'''''''''''''''''
-patch-nspawn-ids
+.. _patch-nspawn-ids: patch-nspawn-ids
-''''''''''''''''

-Python3 script to "shift" or "patch" uid/gid values with new container-id according to systemd-nspawn schema, i.e. set upper 16-bit to specified container-id value and keep lower 16 bits to uid/gid inside the container.
+Python script to "shift" or "patch" uid/gid values with new container-id according to systemd-nspawn schema, i.e. set upper 16-bit to specified container-id value and keep lower 16 bits to uid/gid inside the container.